taufderl/QUERYS/README.md

-This Question Answering System processes questions given in natural language referring to the subject Countries.
+QUERYS is an automatic Question/Answering System that processes questions given in natural langauge and referring to countries.
+It processes the questions using the Stanford CoreNLP to derive the target country and relation, and compile a SPARQLE query to access info stored in DBpedia.

-It uses the Stanford coreNLP to extract the essential content of the question, maps it to the appropriate DBpedia relations and retrieves the answer from DBpedia using SPARQL.
+In detail, QUERYS uses WordNet to map content words found in the question to the covered relationships, exploiting is-a relationships (semantic similarity).
+The system covers 15 relationships among those that exist for countries in DBpedia, thus it can provide answers about official names, mottos, anthems, area, capitals, currencies, year of foundation and dissolution, form of government, language, largest city, leaders' names and offices, and population estimates.
+Everything that don't concern these aspects is out of QUERYS' scope.
+After asking a question, you can provide us with a very useful feed-back by telling us if the answer that QUERYS gave you was correct or not.

+If you want to ask more questions about the same country you can select the option Remember Country, that allows you to omit the name of the country in the following questions.

+# Contact
- It has been designed by two students at the University of Groningen as final project of the course 'Semantic Web Technology'
+QUERYS has been implemented by Tim auf der Landwehr and Giovanni Cassani at the University of Groningen for the course 'Semantic Web Technology'.
+For any further information, mail to: g.cassani at student dot rug dot nl t.auf.der.landwehr at student dot rug dot nl